Careers Information, Advice and Guidance

 (suitable for parents of teens aged 14-19 years)

-To support parents and their families over the summer holidays, we’ve created this free guide packed with ideas on things teens can try over the holidays that are enjoyable AND will help them get ahead.
+To support parents and their families, we’ve created this free guide packed with ideas on things teens can try over the holidays that are enjoyable AND will help them get ahead.
 For parents of sixth-former’s, it includes tips on preparing for leaving school and what opportunities they might want to consider.

 Careermap – In these uncertain times, career advice and guidance is more important than ever.
 We want to ensure every young person has access to labour market information, post-16 and 18 career routes so they can make well-informed decisions on their futures.
 Careermap, with the support of employers and the Department for Education, has put together a list of the latest online and virtual resources to support young people with their qualification and career options.
 Click on the link for more information